Every option explored and considered. We liaise with other trades to ensure smooth delivery.

-Today we’re talking about central heating systems.
+Today we’re talking about central heating systems and underfloor heating.
 They have come a long way since the old-school single thermostat located in a hallway or upstairs landing.
 Today’s central heating systems allow for much more targeted heating, both physically and virtually via a whole host of apps and manufacturers.
 Not only is this good news for the environment, but also your pocket!

 In this post we’re looking at how to integrate 2 manufacturers: Heatmiser and Vaillant.
 In this customer’s home, we needed to supply his new extension with underfloor heating.
 In the existing part of the property was a Vaillant system including Ambisense TRVs, and various room stats to control the existing heating loops.
 Unfortunately Vaillant didn’t offer a suitable product, and so we went with our favourite manufacturer, Heatmiser.